isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 failed.
 Therefore, Kea uses its own dedicated models for DHCPv4 and DHCPv6 but partially supports the IETF model for DHCPv6.

-All of the models have extra modules as dependencies.
-The dependency modules are also provided.
+All of the models have extra modules as dependencies, which are also provided.
 All of the modules can be found in ``src/share/yang/modules`` in sources and in ``share/kea/yang/modules`` in the installation directory.
-This directory will be referred to as `${share_directory}` in the commands below.
+This directory is referred to as `${share_directory}` in the commands below.

-To install modules from sources, or upgrade them if you have older revisions installed, run the following command.
+To install modules from sources or upgrade them from older revisions, run the following command.
 In the case of a revision upgrade, YANG data will be migrated automatically to the new module schema.

 .. code-block:: console

     $ ${share_directory}/yang/modules/utils/reinstall.sh

-However, if there is resistance in the upgrade process, and data can be recreated from a NETCONF client or through other means, Kea modules can be easily uninstalled before installing again with:
+However, if there are any issues during the upgrade process, and data can be recreated from a NETCONF client or through other means, Kea modules can be easily uninstalled before installing again via this command:

 .. code-block:: console

     $ ${share_directory}/yang/modules/utils/reinstall.sh -u

-The script should be able to pick up on the Sysrepo installation.
+This script should be able to reinstall Sysrepo.
+However, the ``-s`` flag can also be used to specify a path:
-If not, there is a flag that was historically used to point to it:

 .. code-block:: console